dregmi08/cse110_lab1/index.md

 is fairly unique.
 What's challenging for me is that I usually start off by googling basic project ideas and tutorials that have already been done 1000 times over (usually things like typeracers or to-do lists, ***and God knows we have enough of those***) and I end up getting frustrated that I can't come up with something new.
 I think that working on a team with diverse programming backgrounds will help me gain some insight as to how people come up with new ideas for their projects.

-> Hi